Kirsten Campbell

 Teaching and supervision

-Kirsten’s teaching specialisations are social theory (including feminist and psychoanalytic theory); sociology of gender, law, and conflict; international law; and feminist and socio-legal methodology.
+Kirsten’s teaching specialisations are social theory (classical and contemporary); sociology of gender, sociology of law, political sociology (violence, conflict, and war); methodology and methods; international law, international criminal law and transitional justice.

 Kirsten welcomes doctoral students working on these topics.